Unitpost

 Turn inbound mail into product

-Once every message is a structured event, an inbox becomes an integration point.
+Every message is a structured event.
+The inbox is an integration point.

 Support inboxes